AeronR/azure-network-protocols/README.md

 </p>

 <p>
-How to observe SSH Traffic:
+How to display SSH Traffic:

 1.)
 On the Windows 10 VM, open WireShark and filter for SSH traffic.